jurgen-kluft/go-home/docs/iot-projects/Sensors-UDP-Protocol.md

 For presence it will also be responsible to compute the presence of areas in a room.
 These areas are configured in the server and are not part of the message.

+Storage:

+Storing the temperature every second for a year with 2 bytes (float16) would require:
+2 bytes * 60 (seconds per minute) * 60 (minutes per hour) * 24 (hours per day) * 365 (days per year) = 63,072,000 bytes = 63 MB
+Note: Applying (snappy) compression would reduce this to about 6 MB.

-We just need to define a basic message format:
+We need to define a basic message format:

 - `size` (size of the message in bytes (including this field))
 - `device_location`